Sustainability

 In light of this mission, the Group strives to comprehensively and effectively assess, evaluate, and manage the various risks that could threaten the realization of its mission.
 By doing so, the Group adopts an organizational and systematic approach to risk management that leverages its Groupwide management capabilities.

-Established in fiscal 2003, the TRM Committee, chaired by the CEO, serves under the Board of Directors.
+Established in FY 2003, the TRM Committee, chaired by the CEO, serves under the Board of Directors.
 The Board of Directors deliberates and decides the basic policy and annual plan related to TRM proposed by the TRM Committee.

 At the same time, the Board of Directors formulates systems for managing important risks and ensuring business continuity.
 Also, the statutory auditors conduct audits to check whether the Board of Directors is appropriately handling policy decisions, overseeing, and monitoring with regard to TRM.

-Through these efforts, the CSRO helps reinforce Groupwide risk management.
-In addition, the Group is working to clarify how risks and opportunities presented by trends in the macroeconomic environment relate to its materiality and follows up on such risks accordingly.
+Furthermore, the Group is working to clarify how risks and opportunities presented by trends in the macroeconomic environment relate to its materiality and follows up on such risks accordingly.

 Responding to risks related to the COVID-19 pandemic